 CNU 22: THE RESILIENT COMMUNITY

 The annual Congress for the New Urbanism is the leading venue for new urbanist networking, collaboration, and education.
 CNU members come from far and wide to discuss development practices and public policies, learn from recent innovative work, and advance new initiatives to transform our communities.
-Famed urbanists like Enrique Peñalosa, the transformative mayor of Bogota, and Ben Hamilton-Baillie, shared streets pioneer from the UK, are already confirmed for this year's plenary sessions.
+Join us in Buffalo, New York - the city Frederick Law Olmsted deemed "the best planned city in the United States, if not the world" - and be a part of CNU 22.

 “Shared Space” Guru Coming to Buffalo for CNU 22